 Maintenance of Position in Program

 Student performance is monitored regularly.
-Students must maintain high academic achievement as well as display suitable behaviour and effort across all subjects, whilst in the program.
+Students must maintain high academic achievement as well as display suitable behaviour and effort and attendance across all subjects, whilst in the program.
 The school reserves the right to withdraw students from the Academic Excellence program at any time.

 Where necessary, measures will be undertaken to accommodate Aboriginal and Torres Strait Islander students, students from non-English speaking backgrounds, and economically disadvantaged students.
 Please contact the school if you believe that your child identifies with any of these categories.
 Where such students satisfy entrance requirements, we will endeavour to assist their pathway if required.

-For further information please contact the
+For further information or applications forms please contact the

 Excellence Enrolments Officer or phone 07 5525 9418.